LuciooF/TradeCompeteAndCollect/README.md

 # TradeCompeteAndCollect

-This project is an OpenSource project with very basic (junior leve) code to create a simple website with the goal of easing the trade process of Compete And Collect cards (These are cards related to GaryVee and his Veefriends NFT project.)
+This project is an OpenSource project with very basic (junior level) code to create a simple website with the goal of easing the trade process of Compete And Collect cards (These are cards related to GaryVee and his Veefriends NFT project.)

 The idea is to have a simple website where you can show what cards you have in your deck, and you can share this to anyone who wants to trade with you, they can create their deck and you can compare, and get to a deal.

 There will be, also, filtering to ease the process.
-Like, you can compare between to decks, and filter what cards you have, that the other person doesnt, and viceversa.
+Like, you can compare between two decks, and filter what cards you have, that the other person doesnt, and viceversa.

 ## Features